leonfrench/compucool-may-2017/_posts/2015-01-04-registration.md

 ### Workshop Schedule and Registration

-The SCWG workshop series is FREE for all CAMH students, staff, and trainees.
+The SCWG workshop series is FREE for all CAMH students, staff, and trainees (please sign up with a CAMH email address, so that we know who you are!).

 All others are welcome to join us for $20 per course.
 Questions?
 Email us at scwg@camh.ca